-If a manager or supervisor has reasonable cause to suspect that an individual is unfit to carry out the full duties and responsibilities of their post through the effects of drugs/alcohol while on duty or when reporting for duty, the following steps will be taken:-
+If a manager or supervisor has reasonable cause to suspect that an individual is unfit to carry out the full duties and responsibilities of their post through the effects of drugs/alcohol while on duty or when reporting for duty, the following steps will be taken: -

 - (i) The manager or supervisor will speak to the individual privately, inform them of the suspicion that they may be unfit to work through the effects of drugs/alcohol and arrange for them to be relieved of duty immediately. - (ii) A further discussion will then take place.
-If after this discussion the manager still has cause for concern the individual will be requested to undertake a drugs/alcohol test by the Council's authorised agency.
-Even if the individual admits to using drugs and/or alcohol a test for both drugs and alcohol should be undertaken. - (iii) The manager or supervisor should contact the testing provider who will arrange for a collection officer to attend the designated site/offices, details are available from the HR Team. - (iv) The collection officer will have a target time for arrival on site of two hours.
-The individual will be asked to remain on site for a reasonable period dependant on the circumstances in order to be available to the collection officer on their arrival. - (v) All for cause tests will be subject to on-site screening which allows all individuals who test negative to be informed accordingly and allowed to resume work immediately. - (vi) If, however, the urine sample or breath test(s) screen non-negative for drugs or alcohol, the individual will be informed of the initial screen results and informed that the urine sample for drug testing will be sent away for confirmatory analysis and medical review.
-Consideration will be given to the use of suspension with pay or temporary allocation of suitable alternative work pending confirmation of the non-negative result, particularly if the individual occupies a safety critical post. - (vii) All individuals to be tested will be tested for both drug and alcohol consumption irrespective of suspicion or admission to impairment by either drugs of alcohol.
+If after this discussion the manager still has cause for concern the individual will be requested to undertake a drugs/alcohol test by the Council's trained member of staff.
+Even if the individual admits to using drugs and/or alcohol a test for both drugs and alcohol should be undertaken. - (v) All for cause tests will be subject to on-site screening which allows all individuals who test negative to be informed accordingly and allowed to resume work immediately. - (vi) If, however, sample or breath test(s) screen non-negative for drugs or alcohol, the individual will be informed of the initial screen results and informed that the urine sample for drug testing will be sent away for confirmatory analysis and medical review.
+Consideration will be given to the use of suspension with pay or temporary allocation of suitable alternative work pending confirmation of the non-negative result, particularly if the individual occupies a safety critical post. - (vii) All individuals to be tested will be tested for both drug and alcohol consumption irrespective of suspicion or admission to impairment by either drug of alcohol.